Skip to main content

 • The off-site units must be provided at the same number of affordable dwelling units required of the development, at the same affordability levels, and the same total bedroom count as the development.
 Different bedroom mixes may be provided to meet the total dwelling unit and bedroom count.

-• Existing structures used for off-site affordable dwelling units must have a remaining useful life of at least 55 years and complies with current California Building Code standards.
+• Existing structures used for off-site affordable dwelling units must have a remaining useful life of at least 55 years and comply with current California Building Code standards.

 Affordable student housing may be permitted on a premises owned by a public agency or a qualified nonprofit corporation within a base zone that does not allow multiple dwelling unit development, subject to all of the following:

-1. The application for the premises is submitted by a person that has the authority to fill out an application in accordance with Section 112.0102 and is a public agency or a qualified nonprofit corporation qualified under Section 501(c)(3) of the Internal Revenue Code.
+1. The application for the premises is submitted by a person that has the authority to fill out an application in accordance with Section 112.0102 and is a part of a public agency or a qualified nonprofit corporation under Section 501(c)(3) of the Internal Revenue Code.

 2. The lower income student housing is constructed by or through a contract with a community college district or a state operated university.